 When you check your credit score, a notation to your credit report is made.
 But maybe you’re wondering if doing so will hurt your credit rating.
-In short, no. However, some credit checks, known as hard credit inquiries, can affect your credit score.
+In short, no – you can check your own credit score without hurting it.
+However, some credit checks, known as hard credit inquiries, can affect your credit score.

 Your Credit Score: FICO vs. Vantage Score

 Before diving into how credit checks impact your credit rating, it’s important to understand how credit scores are calculated.

 The two most prevalent credit-scoring models are the FICO® Score and VantageScore.
 FICO is the most widely used of the two – it’s currently used by 90 percent of creditors and lenders to make decisions.

 - Payment history (which is 35 percent of your FICO score)

 - Amounts owed (which is 30 percent of your FICO score)

 - Length of credit history (15 percent of your FICO score)

 - Credit mix (10 percent of your FICO score)

 - New credit (10 percent of your FICO score)